 Can we in 2013 (or 2014) use a nano computer such as the Intel's NUC or Zotac's Zbox as a desktop?
-To test this, I have acquired one of these devices to see if manufacturers have an answer to the question posed in this article: The tablet is the desktop of tomorrow.
+To test this, I have acquired one of these devices to see if manufacturers have an answer to the question : "Is a tablet the desktop of tomorrow?".
 Why manufacturers do not they miniaturize the desktop ?

 The model tested here is the AD13 which requires a SDD drive.
 There is a model with a hard drive, , the AD12, that is slightly larger but has the same basic features.
 Furthermore, some models come with memory and hard drive installed, and the other not.
 It is generally cheaper to buy these accessories separately and install them yourself.

 The OS of my experience are Linux Mint and Windows 7.
 Installing XBMC was not a problem.
 This is probably the case with any other software, the choice depends on the use of the PC.
 But since the computer is supplied with a remote infra-red (it works immediately with Linux Mint and XBMC), it is often used for presentations or watching videos.

 A test with different software such as LibreOffice, Gimp, shows that there is no difference in performance with the same software under Windows.
 The same is true in accessing Internet, so the nano PC (with a screen) could be an alternative to a Chromebook too.

 Performances under Windows, especially for graphics are good for an office computer with a high DD data transfer rates thanks to the SSD.
 The memory speed is that of DDR2, not the DDR3 actually installed.
 It seems to be handled as a DDR2.

 Performances of Zotac Zbox AD 13 or AD 12